Ixester/cvm-webscraping/README.md

 4. **S3 Storage:**
    - After conversion, the `.txt` files were stored in an AWS S3 bucket.
-   - The files are accessible via the following link: `s3://result-trimes-rad-cvm/result-trimet-txt/`
-   - The code used for uploading files to S3 is in the `OIE - S3AWS.py` file.

 5. **Web Scraping and Processing with Python:**
    - The `Noie.py` script performs data extraction from the CVM site.